Ankithac45/100-Days-of-Machine-Learning/README.md

 * How to use API, extract data and save it in the form of a dataframe.
 ## DAY 17 [01/02/2022]Fetching data using Web Scraping
 * How do we work with it?
-* What does it mean?
+* What does it mean
+## DAY 18 [02/02/2022] Undersyanding the data
+* How the data is modified and used?